netero1010/TrustedPath-UACBypass-BOF/README.md

 # BOF - Trusted Path UAC Bypass
-Beacon object file implementation for trusted path UAC bypass
+Beacon object file implementation for trusted path UAC bypass.
+The target executable will be called without involving "cmd.exe" by using DCOM object.

 Technical details: